 1955 – 1959

-This logo doesn’t feature a cigarette but includes the symbol of Philip Morris International, which owns the Marlboro brand.
+This logo doesn’t feature a cigarette but includes the Philip Morris International symbol, which owns the Marlboro brand.
 It resembles a Victorian-era coat of arms, which it essentially is.
 The original Philip Morris emblem was created in the 1880s when every respectable company had its heraldic symbol.
 Each component of the crest carries a hidden meaning:

-• The inscription “P.M.
-INC.” stands for Philip Morris Incorporation.
+- The inscription “P.M.
+INC.” stands for Philip Morris Incorporated.

-Philip Morris’ coat of arms in the Marlboro logo hints at the brand’s rich heritage, as it has long belonged to this historic tobacco company.
+Philip Morris’ coat of arms in the Marlboro logo hints at the brand’s rich heritage, as it has long been associated with this historic tobacco company.
 The heraldic symbol is rendered in silver, making it less prominent than the other elements.

 The elongated letter shapes resemble the cigarettes produced by the American company.
 The black color enhances the boldness of the lettering, creating a sharp contrast with the white background and the silver crest.
 Above them hovers a red polygon with a triangular notch.
 Its striking color has become a recognizable hallmark of the tobacco brand.